chocolatey/choco-wiki/Security.md

 1. ~~Downloads packages from S3 over HTTP (subject to DNS poisoning)~~ - this was corrected in March 2014 (https://github.com/chocolatey/chocolatey.org/issues/70)
 1. ~~Site doesn't require HTTPS (could be subject to DNS poisoning)~~ - https://github.com/chocolatey/chocolatey.org/issues/126 (closed completely in November 2014)
 1. ~~Downloads files from the internet with no integrity check~~ - we've added checksumming in August 2014 and started enforcing it by default for non-secure downloads with 0.10.0 in August 2016.
 Secure downloads will also require checksums sometime in 2017 (but can be flipped on with `choco feature disable -n allowEmptyChecksumsSecure` or with a runtime switch).
 1. ~~Poor permissions with `c:\Chocolatey` at root (allows attacker to gain Admin perms through specially crafted exes dropped in bin folder, among other things)~~ - we don't install here by default anymore.
 We install to `C:\ProgramData\chocolatey` by default for more secure permissions.
-The default location is locked down to explicitly to Administrators starting in 0.9.10.
+The default location is locked down explicitly to Administrators starting in 0.9.10.

 ### What about a non-administrative installation of Chocolatey?
 Is it secure?